 Of the 14,000 babies in the U.S. born with ROP each year, 400 to 600 will become legally blind.

-Only a doctor can tell if your baby has ROP.
+Only an eye doctor can tell if your baby has ROP.
 All infants who are at risk for it should be screened shortly after birth and again once they go home from the hospital.
 Sometimes, ROP isn't spotted until a baby is 4 to 6 weeks old.

 A baby's eyes begin to develop around the 16th week of pregnancy.
-If she's born very early, this process is cut short.
-The blood vessels in her eyes don't have enough time to develop as they should.
+If they're born very early, this process is cut short.
+The blood vessels in their eyes don't have enough time to develop as they should.

 Instead, they grow where they're not supposed to.
 Or they can be so fragile that they bleed or leak.

-An eye doctor will put drops in your infant's eyes to make his pupils larger.
+An eye doctor will put drops in your infant's eyes to make their pupils larger.
 This helps the doctor see all the parts of the eye better.
 It doesn't hurt.

 If your baby has ROP, the doctor will see where it is in the eye, how severe it is, and what the blood vessels in the eyes look like.